stripe/veneur/README.md

 VENEUR_DEBUG=true veneur -f someconfig.yml
 ```

 **Note**: The environment variables used for configuration map to the field names in [config.go](https://github.com/stripe/veneur/blob/master/config.go), capitalized, with the prefix `VENEUR_`.
-For example, the environment variable equivalent of `api_hostname` is `VENEUR_APIHOSTNAME`.
+For example, the environment variable equivalent of `datadog_api_hostname` is `VENEUR_DATADOGAPIHOSTNAME`.

 You may specify configurations that are arrays by separating them with a comma, for example `VENEUR_AGGREGATES="min,max"`